xlladdins/xll/docs/Excel4MacrosA-D.md

   - > If window\_text is omitted, the active window is not changed.

->
+> &nbsp;

-Pane\_num    is a number from 1 to 4 specifying which pane to switch to.
+Pane\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 4 specifying
+which pane to switch to.
 If pane\_num is omitted and the window has more than one pane, the active pane is not changed.

 |               |                                                                                                                                                                                                                          |
 | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |